This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 A ventricular septal defect (VSD) is a common kind of heart defect.
-With VSD, there is an opening between the two lower chambers (ventricles) of your child's heart.
+An opening between the 2 lower chambers (ventricles) of your child's heart stays open.
 Normally, this closes before a baby is born.
 A VSD can cause blood to flow back into the right side of the heart instead of to the rest of your child's body.
 A VSD can lead to heart or lung problems or to low oxygen levels in your child's blood.

 - Your child has a fever.